+Site & adjacent area overview

+- Site history

-Site & adjacent area - overview Site history Character of the site & surroundings Key natural features Key heritage assets or structures Layout & form of existing buildings or built elements Relationship of the site to the village or landscape context Physical & natural features Landscape & vegetation: green spaces; trees & their spread, height & condition; hedges Boundary features & whether they are to be retained Wildlife habitats and whether they are to be preserved Topography & levels; ground conditions Microclimate: orientation, wind shelter, overshadowing Built & human features Existing buildings & structures on & adjacent to the site & whether they are to be retained Note: for conversion of existing barns, the qualities of the existing building should be established through survey of the fabric, consideration of its original use and study of its history.
-The height, scale & skyline the buildings create Building materials Visual character Visual character of the site Views into & out of the site; key views & vistas Landmarks in the site & surrounding area Connections & movement Existing routes - footpaths/desire lines across & around the site Barriers to movement Proximity to public transport routes, stops & the frequency of service Access points to the site Existing & potential nodal points within or near the site Planning Relevant local and national planning policies Natural designations - e.g. protected trees and habitats.
-Note: It may be necessary to carry out an ecological survey for protected species such as bats and owls as it is an offence to damage or disturb their habitat.
-Historic/ heritage designations - e.g. Conservation Area/listed buildings Feasibility Presence of filled ground and potential sources of contamination Water courses, ponds, opportunities for sustainable drainage.
-Location of utilities Land ownerships and tenures
+- Key natural features

+- Key heritage assets or structures

+- Layout & form of existing buildings or built elements

+Physical & natural features

+- Landscape & vegetation: green spaces; trees & their spread, height & condition; hedges - Boundary features & whether they are to be retained - Topography & levels; ground conditions

+Built & human features

+- Existing buildings & structures on & adjacent to the site & whether they are to be retained Note: for conversion of existing barns, the qualities of the existing building should be established through survey of the fabric, consideration of its original use and study of its history. - The height, scale & skyline the buildings create - Building materials

+Visual character

+- Visual character of the site - · Landmarks in the site & surrounding area

+Connections & movement

+- Existing routes footpaths/desire lines across & around the site - Barriers to movement - Proximity to public transport routes, stops & the frequency of service - Access points to the site - Existing & potential nodal points within or near the site

+Planning

+- Relevant local and national planning policies - Natural designations e.g. protected trees and habitats.
+Note: It may be necessary to carry out an ecological survey for protected species such as bats and owls as it is an offence to damage or disturb their habitat. - Historic/ heritage designations e.g. Conservation Area/listed

+Feasibility

+- Presence of filled ground and potential sources of contamination

+- Location of utilities

+- Land ownerships and tenures